The Everlasting (album)

 The Everlasting (魂宗久遠, Konsō kuon) is the twenty-second studio album by Japanese heavy metal band Loudness.
-It was released in 2009 only in Japan, after the death of original drummer Munetaka Higuchi, whose pre-recorded drum tracks were used on this album.
-It was also 15th and last album recorded by the original line-up.
-The song "I Wonder" introduces new drummer Masayuki Suzuki.
-The album also features a quasi-return to their 1980s sound in "Flame of Rock" and "I Wonder".
+It was released in 2009 after the death of original drummer Munetaka Higuchi, whose pre-recorded drum tracks were used on this album.
+Some tracks, however, feature the work of Higuchi's successor, Masayuki Suzuki.
+The 15th and last album recorded by the original line-up, The Everlasting reached a peak position of 50 on the Billboard Japan Top Album Sales chart.
+The album features a quasi-return to their 1980s sound in "Flame of Rock" and "I Wonder".
 The cover artwork is inspired by a Thailand's sculpture called "Budda Head in Tree".